 5 of the Best Wanaka Hikes

 The Queenstown to Wanaka drive takes about an hour and is one of the most scenic road trips in the world.
-You should absolutely factor in at least one or two of these Wanaka hikes during your visit, whether you are staying in Queenstown, doing a south island road trip or staying in Wanaka.
+When it comes to things to do in Wanaka, you should absolutely factor in at least one or two of these Wanaka hikes during your visit.
+Whether you are staying in Queenstown, doing a south island road trip or staying in town, even one of the shorter Wanaka walks will whet your appetite for more.

 Roy’s Peak Hike